-*This blog was co=authored by NHeLP’s Abbi Coursolle with Angela Griffin (J.D.
+*This blog was co-authored by Angela Griffin (J.D.
 Candidate, May 2022, Loyola Law School, Los Angeles)

 LGBTQ immigrant individuals face multiple barriers to health care access and coverage due to intersectional discrimination.
 As immigrants, they face discrimination when trying to access health care and are simultaneously alienated in health care settings and their own communities for identifying as LGBTQ.
 Research suggests that the inequities experienced by the LGBTQ immigrant community have only deepened during the COVID-19 pandemic.
 However, we can advocate for policy and legal changes to ensure that people receive the care and coverage they need.